The self-similar evolution of stationary point processes via persistent homology: Proofs of limit theorems for balanced convex averaging sequences

 Hence,

 For later use we state the following

-There exists $K_1\in\nn$, such that for all $k\geq K_1$ the first term is bounded by $\epsilon/2$ (due to Eq. (\ref{EqVolumeConvergenceTessellation})).
-Applying the same argument as in the proof of Thm.
-1.11 in \cite{hiraoka2018} for the second term, which is applicable since only cubes appear in it, there exists a $K_2\in\nn$, such that the second term is bounded from above by $\epsilon/2$ for all $k\geq K_2$.
-Thus, the left-hand side of Eq. (\ref{EqCkLmConvergence}) converges to zero for $k,m\to\infty$.
+There exists $K_1\in\nn$, such that for all $k\geq K_1$ the first term is bounded by $\epsilon/2$ (due to \Cref{EqVolumeConvergenceTessellation}).
+Applying the same argument as in the proof of Theorem 1.11 of~\cite{hiraoka2018} for the second term, which is applicable since only cubes appear in it, there exists a $K_2\in\nn$, such that the second term is bounded from above by $\epsilon/2$ for all $k\geq K_2$.
+Thus, the left-hand side of \Cref{EqCkLmConvergence} converges to zero for $k,m\to\infty$.

-This is the necessary inequality to apply the argument of the prove of Theorem 1.11 in \cite{hiraoka2018}.
+\Cref{EqCkLmConvergence} provides the necessary inequality to continue with arguments of the proof of Theorem 1.11 of~\cite{hiraoka2018}.
 Starting from